stevencombs/retrocombs.github.io/_drafts/2022-01-07-plus4-encyclopedia.md

   - assembler
 ---

 With the last regular Commodore Plus/4 User's Guide chapters complete, we now focus on the last half of the manual.
-You read that correctly, Chapters 1 through 8 take the first 100 pages, and the Plus/4 Encyclopedia occupies another 183 pages of the user's manual.
+You read that correctly.
+Chapters 1 through 8 take the first 100 pages, and the Plus/4 Encyclopedia occupies another 183 pages of the user's manual.

 > **MEMBERSHIP:** I now offer retroCombs memberships from $1 (PET level membership) to $20 (MEGA65 level membership) that include levels in between for all budgets (VIC-20, C64, Plus/4, and C128).
 If you'd like to support my content and get access to my Discord server along with other cool freebies, check out each level at <https://www.buymeacoffee.com/retroCombs>.